-The Story Behind the Trends - The NI average has dropped slightly in June 12 to 43.0%.
-Belfast has been consistently below the NI average and Castlereagh above.
+The Story Behind the Trends - The NI average has fallen slightly to 43.0% in June 12.
+All Northern Areas are below the NI average in June 12 except for Ballymena, Cookstown and Newtownabbey.
+Key Stage TWO Years 5-7 Ages 9 to 11 Excludes Special & Independent Schools.
 Please Note: Due to a different assessment procedure information is only available at Level 4 or above.
 Level 5's are contained within the Level 4 or above information for June 2013.
-(See Page 54).
+(See Page 55).

-Key Stage Three - ENGLISH Data Source: Department of Education
+Key Stage Three - ENGLISH Data Source: Department of Education Percentage of Children Achieving Level 5 or above